Convergence of Restricted Additive Schwarz with impedance transmission conditions for discretised Helmholtz problems: Introduction

 In this paper, we give a new analysis of the Restricted Additive Schwarz preconditioner with local impedance transmission conditions, also called the ORAS (`Optimised Restricted Additive Schwarz') method, which is arguably the most successful one-level inherently-parallel domain decomposition method for Helmholtz problems.
-ORAS can be applied on very general geometries, does not require parameter-tuning, and can even be robust to increasing frequency \cite{GoGrSp:21}.
+ORAS can be applied on very general geometries, does not require parameter-tuning, and (as the numerical experiments in \cite{GoGaGrLaSp:21} show) can even be robust to increasing frequency (in the sense that, in some situations, the number of iterations is independent of frequency).
 More generally, ORAS can be combined with coarse spaces to improve its robustness properties; see, e.g., \cite{BoDoJoTo:20}.
 ORAS has been used as a stand-alone solver and also in conjunction with a coarse correction (sometimes applied hierarchically) in substantial scientific applications (e.g., \cite{MEDIMAX,BoDoJoTo:20,BoDoGrSpTo:17c}).
 The ORAS preconditioner has quite a large literature, e.g., \cite{StGaTh:07,DoJoNa:15, KiSa:07} but, although there are arguments partially explaining its success (e.g., \cite{Efstathiou}, \cite[\S2.3.2]{DoJoNa:15}), there is no rigorous convergence theory for Helmholtz problems.
 It is worth mentioning that there has been considerable recent interest in convergence theory for non-overlapping domain decomposition methods for Helmholtz problems, e.g., \cite{MoRoAnGe:20,ClPa:20,DeNiTh:20}; these algorithms and the corresponding analyses are quite distinct from the method and analysis given here.
+Here we are motivated to investigate overlapping methods because of the wide practical use of (variants of) Restricted Additive Schwarz methods (e.g., \cite{MEDIMAX}), because of the lack of theoretical understanding of these methods, and also because our previous work showed promising performance of this method in practice (e.g., \cite{BoDoGrSpTo:17c,GoGrSp:21}).
+Moreover in the recent paper \cite{GoGaGrLaSp:21} the benefit of overlap was shown rigorously at the non-discrete (PDE) level.

 Since the system matrices arising from Helmholtz problems are typically non-Hermitian and indefinite, the Krylov method of choice is GMRES, and a standard approach for predicting its convergence uses the `Elman estimate', which requires that the norm of the system matrix is bounded above and its field of values is bounded away from the origin.
 This theory was successfully applied to a simple variant of the ORAS preconditioner (called SORAS), for Helmholtz problems with some absorption \cite{GrSpZo:20,GoGrSp:21}.
 However this theory was unable to predict a convergence rate for the ORAS (or SORAS) preconditioner applied to the Helmholtz problem with no absorption; in fact the field of values of the ORAS preconditioned system matrix, for a particular example, was shown in \cite[Figure 2]{GoGrSp:21} to include the origin of the complex plane and to have a growing boundary as the frequency increases.
 Nevertheless, \cite{GoGrSp:21} also shows that ORAS still works well as preconditioner for the Helmholtz problem with no absorption and here we develop a novel analysis (avoiding analysing the field of values) that explains this.